carbon-language/carbon-lang/clang/docs/CrossCompilation.rst

 On the other hand, Clang/LLVM is natively a cross-compiler, meaning that one set of programs can compile to all targets by setting the ``-target`` option.
-That makes it a lot easier for programers wishing to compile to different platforms and architectures, and for compiler developers that only have to maintain one build system, and for OS distributions, that need only one set of main packages.
+That makes it a lot easier for programmers wishing to compile to different platforms and architectures, and for compiler developers that only have to maintain one build system, and for OS distributions, that need only one set of main packages.